jokob-sk/NetAlertX/docs/INSTALL.md

     - pi.alert    192.168.1.x
     - (*replace 192.168.1.x with your Raspberry IP*)

-2.8 - Deactivate your current DHCP Server (*Normaly at your router or AP*)
+2.8 - Deactivate your current DHCP Server (*usually at your router or AP*)

 2.9 - Renew your computer IP to unsure you are using the new DHCP and DNS server
   - Windows: cmd -> ipconfig /renew